panda-re/panda-rs-plugins/panda-il-trace/README.md

 * `osi`

-### Setup
+## Setup

-Currently, this uses a different `caponstone` version than PANDA.
-Install it with
+This plugin currently uses a different `capstone` version than PANDA (required by Falcon IL).
+To install it:

 ```
 cd panda-il-trace